What to Write in a Wedding Guest Book

 Wedding guest books are becoming more and more common.
 They’re like the guest books you find in hotels, only they’re signed by each guest at a wedding along with a kind message.
 But what should you write?

-What should you write in a wedding guest book?
 You can choose between something meaningful, formal, informal or funny.
 It’s best to write something you come up with rather than something you copy, because you may write the same thing as someone else by accident.
 So, you can write whatever you want!
 You will also have to write your name after your greeting.

 Whatever you choose to write, make it something personal.
 The person you’re writing the greeting for will appreciate something heartfelt and original.
 Plus, if you use someone else’s idea for inspiration, then somebody else might write the same thing!